yhilpisch/eurexas/README.md

 ## Python Prerequisites

-If you do not have already installed a current Python interpreter (2.7.x) with the most important data analytics libries (mainly NumPy, pandas, PyTables/HDF5, matplotlib are needed), it is easiest to install the **Anaconda Python distribution** which is free and available for all main operating systems (Linux, Windows, Mac OS).
+If you do not have already installed a current Python interpreter (2.7.x) with the most important data analytics libraries (mainly NumPy, pandas, PyTables/HDF5, matplotlib are needed), it is easiest to install the **Anaconda Python distribution** which is free and available for all main operating systems (Linux, Windows, Mac OS).
 You can download it under http://continuum.io/downloads.

 ## Help and Support